Obsessive-Compulsive Disorder (OCD)

 • Distress or interference: Daily functioning is affected by obsessive thoughts and/or compulsive behaviors.

-Obsessive-Compulsive Disorder is diagnosed through a clinical evaluation that examines the presence of intrusive thoughts (obsessions) and repetitive behaviors (compulsions), their severity and duration, and the extent to which they interfere with daily life, often using structured interviews and validated assessment tools.
+Obsessive-Compulsive Disorder is diagnosed through a clinical evaluation that assesses for the presence of intrusive thoughts (obsessions) or repetitive behaviors (compulsions), their severity and duration and the extent to which they interfere with daily life, often using structured interviews and validated assessment tools.

 • Clinical evaluation